-This ST is strictly conformant to the protection profile EAC PP [ 3 ]; as a result, all the SFRs in these PP's are included in this security target as well.
+This ST is strictly conformant to the protection profiles EAC PP [ 3 ] and PACE PP [ 4 ]; as a result, all the SFRs in these PP's are included in this security target as well.
 For details not specifically included in this security target, please see EAC PP [ 3 ] and PACE PP [ 4 ].

-TOE security functional requirements of the composite product are listed in Table 13 and given in Section 6.2.
+TOE security functional requirements of the composite product are listed in Table 14 and given in Section 6.2.

-Table 13: List of SFR's
+Table 14: List of SFR's